Workflow Runs

 • A published workflow identifier known to your integration.

 • The input shape expected by that workflow.
-Plextera does not validate the workflow-specific input at the Public API boundary.
+Plextera does not validate workflow-specific input at the Public API boundary — a wrong shape is not rejected at submission and surfaces later as a failed run.

 Workflow input is defined by the workflow configuration.
 The same endpoint can accept different JSON shapes for different workflows.